thrawn01/quartz-garden/content/slatedb/The Manifest Log.md

 SlateDB 03 -> Write db1/manifest/00000000000000000004.manifest ❌
 ```

-When writing a manifest file, the `IfNotExist`  CAS operation used, such that the first instance to create the next manifest in the sequence wins, while all other instances will lose and return an error.
+When writing a manifest file, the `IfNotExist`  CAS operation used, such that the first instance to create the manifest, while all other instances will lose and return an error.

 When multiple SlateDB instances attempt to open a database for write in sequence with some time between them (such that they don't encounter a CAS error)
 ```